Trump vows 25 million jobs, most of any president

 The reality is the U.S. and many other parts of the world aren't growing nearly as fast as they once did.
 The best explanations are that the workforce has aged (there simply aren't as many prime age workers) and sluggish productivity.
 It's not that people aren't working hard, it's just that they aren't able to make the great leaps in productivity that were happening in the 1960s through 1990s.

 5. No trade war.
 The biggest fear CEOs, investors and experts have is that Trump will start a trade war.
 He has talked about putting tariffs -- another word for taxes -- 35% or more on goods coming from Mexico and China.
-Already Mexico has threatened to retaliate and China is sending signals it wants to talk.
+Already Mexico has threatened to retaliate and China is sending strong signals to keep trade open.
 During the Great Depression, similar tariffs were imposed.
 It didn't end well for the U.S. -- or other nations.

 The bottom line